Unit 8 Data Sets And Distributions — Unit Plan

 Show Solution

-1. There are 20 dots and each corresponds to one student in the group.
+1. There are 20 dots and each dot represents one student in the group, so 20 students responded.

 Lesson 6